Last Updated on May 15, 2023

 Your dog should be eating enough to sustain its weight.
 If they are gaining or losing, you’ll want to adjust it accordingly.

-Most dog food comes with feeding instructions which you can try out and cater to your little baby.
+Most dog food comes with feeding instructions that you can try out and cater to your little baby.

 Do Teacup Pomeranians have health problems?

-All pedigrees suffer from some form of health problems.
+All pedigrees suffer from some form of health problem.
 The Pomeranian dog breed is considered to be one of the more problem-free breeds and has a significantly shorter list than most breeds.